 a.
 Non-Recording Rain Gauge

-Non-recording type rain gauge is the simple forms of rain gauge that essentially collect the rainfall but do not record the quantity of the collected rainfall.
+Non-recording type rain gauge is the simple form of rain gauge that essentially collects the rainfall but does not record the quantity of the collected rainfall.

 The rim of the circular collector must be set at a horizontal plane at a height of about 30.5cm above the ground level.